Berks & Bucks Senior Cup: History

-The competition first took place in 1878–79 – a time when the FA Cup had only been going for seven years, there was no Football League, and most countries in the world did not have any football competitions at all.
-Originally known as the Berks & Bucks Challenge Cup, Reading was the inaugural winner, defeating Marlow 1–0 in the final held at the Reading Cricket Ground.
+The competition was first held in 1878–79, at a time when the FA Cup had been established for only seven years, the Football League had not yet been formed, and organised football competitions were rare outside the United Kingdom.
+Originally known as the Berks & Bucks Challenge Cup, the inaugural final was won by Reading, who defeated Marlow 1–0 at the Reading Cricket Ground.

-The trophy was shared in its second season; after Swifts and Old Philberdians drew twice in the final, the association ruled that both clubs were joint holders.
+The trophy was shared in the following season after Swifts and Old Philberdians drew twice in the final, leading the association to declare both clubs joint holders.